dxdxffgg99/chess_board-html/README.md

 ---

-Made with 💻 and ✨ pure chaos ✨
+Made with 💻 and ✨ pure chaos ✨ and also no license

+### Best thing about it?
+No copyright.
+Go wild.
+But let's be real… no one's gonna use this
-# Who in their right mind would spend time on this?
+### Who in their right mind would spend time on this?
 Definitely not me.
 Oh wait...